What accessible content is

 How to make content accessible

-- created using the correct features in content editing tools so it works with assistive technologies, browsers and devices
+- use correct features in editing tools so it works with different assistive technologies, browsers and devices

-Meeting legal accessibility requirements is essential, but it is only the minimum standard.
-Legal compliance does not guarantee that a service works well for everyone.
+Meeting legal accessibility requirements is essential, but it does not guarantee content works for everyone.

 - understand users and their accessibility needs

-- solve the whole problem for users, not just part of it
+- solve the whole problem, not just part of it

-- design services that are simple and easy to use
+- make services simple and easy to use

 - provide a joined-up experience across channels

-- choose tools and technology that support accessibility
+- use tools and technology that support accessibility

-- test services with users to make sure everyone can use them
+- test services with users to ensure everyone can use them

 - review and improve content regularly